-Special day Occasion Gospel reading of the Liturgy Gospel Content Thoout 8 Commemoration of the dormition of the prophet Moses Matthew 23: 14- 26 The Savior's response to the requests of the prophets and the righteous Т This readings are repeated 20 tim es per year.
-For examp le: Thoout 6 Commemoration of the martyrdom of the Prophet Isaiah Sama raadings of the special day Mesore 4 Commemoration of the Dormition of King Hezekiah Same readings of the special day
+Special day Occasion Gospel reading of the Liturgy Gospel Content Thoout 8 Commemoration of the dormition of the prophet Moses Matthew 23: 14- 26 The Savior's response to the requests of the prophets and the righteous r.
+This readings are repeated 20 tim es per year.
+For examp le: Thoout 6 Commemoration of the martyrdom of the Prophet Isaiah Same readings of the special day Mesore 4 Commemoration of the Dormition of King Hezekiah

-Note: On Thoout 6, we commemorate the prophet Isaiah's Dormition and read

-Thoout 8 readings.
+Note: On Thoout 6, we commemorate the prophet Isaiah's Dormition and read Thoout 8 readings.